assembler-school/node-develop-your-mvc-project/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Assembler School: Node.js Develop Your Project MVC <!-- omit in toc -->
+# Assembler Institute: Node.js Develop Your Project MVC <!-- omit in toc -->

 > In this project you will be able to create one of our Develop Your Project
 > projects based on the MVC pattern in Node.js.